-Rooms are large but minimalist, with air conditioning, flat screen TVs, mini bars and pristine bathrooms.
+Rooms at this resort are large but minimalist, with air conditioning, flat screen TVs, mini bars and pristine bathrooms.
 For a slight upgrade, you can choose a room with a sea view that has a balcony where you can sit and enjoy the ocean breeze.

-Chanalai Garden Resort has two outdoor pools with plenty of sun loungers for getting your tan on, each with it’s own bar serving up refreshments all day long.
-There are also two restaurants at the resort, a lounge, a fitness center and a tour desk who will help you organize anything you’d like to do around Phuket.
+Chanalai Garden Resort has two outdoor pools with plenty of sun loungers for getting your tan on, each with its own bar serving up refreshments all day long.
+There are also two restaurants at the resort, a lounge, a fitness center, and a tour desk that will help you organize anything you’d like to do around Phuket.

 The Westin Siray Bay Resort & Spa

-The Westin Resort offers a luxurious five star stay right in Siray Bay.
-Surrounded by mountains, beach and ocean as far as the eye can see, this is a relaxing retreat you’ll remember forever.
+The Westin Siray Bay Resort & Spa offers a luxurious five-star stay right in Siray Bay.
+Surrounded by mountains, beach, and ocean as far as the eye can see, this is a relaxing retreat you’ll remember forever.

-Rooms are large and cushy with comfy beds and floor to ceiling windows leading to your own private balcony.
-There are large flat screen TVs, iPhone docks and seating areas, as well as sweet bathrooms fully stocked with all the fluffy towels, bathrobes and mini toiletries you could dream of.
+Here, the rooms are large and cushy, with comfy beds and floor-to-ceiling windows leading to your own private balcony.
+There are large flat screen TVs, iPhone docks, and seating areas, as well as sweet bathrooms fully stocked with all the fluffy towels, bathrobes, and all the mini toiletries you could dream of.

-The Westin also has a few private villas on the property with large living areas and private infinity pools that overlook the sea, which are worth every penny if you ask me.
+The Westin also has a few private villas on the property.
+These have large living areas and private infinity pools that overlook the sea, which are worth every penny if you ask me.

-Besides the rooms, the resort has a whole host of amenities like three infinity pools, a fitness center, full spa and 24 hour front desk.
-There are also three restaurants on site – one Italian and two Asian / international so you’ll have full bellies for your entire stay.
+Besides the rooms, the resort has a whole host of amenities like three infinity pools, a fitness center, a full spa, and a 24-hour front desk.
+There are also three restaurants on site – one Italian and two serving Asian and international cuisine – so you’ll have full bellies for your entire stay.

-Our favorite part of this hotel is the lengths the staff goes to organize activities for the guests.
-From early morning yoga on the beach to snorkeling in the ocean to a lively game of beach volleyball, the Westin ensures their guests have a good time during their stay.
+Our favorite part of this hotel is the lengths the staff goes to organize activities for guests.
+From early morning yoga on the beach to snorkeling in the ocean to a lively game of beach volleyball, the Westin will ensure you have a wonderful time during your stay.